 Quintero. *We can arrange pick-up in Valparaiso or Viña del Mar.

 About the Birds: Some of the trip highlights are several Humboldt Current endemics, like Humboldt Penguin, Peruvian Diving-Petrel, Guanay & Red-legged Cormorants, Peruvian Booby, Peruvian Pelican, Gray Gull, Inca Tern, the breeding endemic Pink-footed Shearwater and several Pterodroma Gadfly Petrels from South-eastern Pacific islands, the Masatierra Petrel and the breeding endemic Juan Fernandez Petrel among them.
-Circumpolar subantarctic & patagonian voyagers or transequatorial migrants like Magellanic Penguin, Wandering & Black-browed Albatross, Southern & Northern Giant-Petrel, Southern Fulmar, Cape & White-chinned Petrel, Sooty Shearwater, Wilson´s (Fuegian) Storm-Petrel, Red Phalarope and Chilean Skua are present most of the year.
+Circumpolar subantarctic & patagonian voyagers or transequatorial migrants like Magellanic Penguin, Wandering & Black-browed Albatross, Southern & Northern Giant-Petrel, Southern Fulmar, Cape & White-chinned Petrel, Sooty Shearwater, Wilson´s (Fuegian) Storm-Petrel, Red Phalarope, Chilean Skua, Parasitic & Pomarine Jaegers, Brown-hooded, Franklin´s & Kelp Gulls, South American, Arctic & Elegant Terns are present most of the year.

 Besides from the year-round residents, many seabirds venture and wander into the Humboldt Current from different corners of the globe, at different times of the year, and for different reasons; some of them come from antarctic and subantarctic waters at the end of summer on their way to the northern Pacific, and others come throughout the year from remote islands of the western Pacific and southeastern Indian oceans in incredibly extense foraging trips, to feast off the Chilean coast on squid, fish and shrimp that thrive in these seas.
 Frequent visitors from the New Zeland area like Southern & Northern Royal, Salvin´s, Chatham & Buller´s Albatross and Westland Petrel are also regulary recorded.

 Often some other birds roam in from equatorial and tropical Pacific waters, like Blue-footed Booby, Red-billed Tropicbird, Swallow-tailed & Sabin´s Gull, both of which have been recorded in our trips.
-Other rare visitors spotted during our trips include Waved, White-capped, Antipodean, Grey-headed & Light-mantled Albatross, Great, Buller´s, Subantarctic, Little & Manx Shearwaters, Slender-billed Prion, White-vented & Markham´s Storm-Petrels, South Polar Skua, Parasitic & Pomarine Jaegers.
+Other rare visitors spotted during our trips include Waved, Shy, White-capped, Antipodean, Grey-headed & Light-mantled Albatross, Great, Buller´s, Subantarctic, Little & Manx Shearwaters, Slender-billed Prion, White-vented & Markham´s Storm-Petrels, Masked & Nazca Booby, South Polar Skua, Belcher´s Gull and Common Tern.

-About the marine mammals: During our trips we have seen and recorded: Blue, Fin, Humpback, Sei & Sperm Whales, Bottlenose, Dusky, Risso´s & Southern Right Whale Dolphins, Long-finned & Short-finned Pilot Whales, Orca, South American & Juan Fernandez Fur Seals, South American Sea Lion and Marine Otter.
+About the marine mammals: During our trips we have seen and recorded: Blue, Fin, Sei, Humpback & Sperm Whales, Bottlenose, Dusky, Risso´s & Southern Right Whale Dolphins, Long-finned & Short-finned Pilot Whales, Orca, South American & Juan Fernandez Fur Seals, South American Sea Lion and Marine Otter.